Get where you're going with First Class Training Centre

 - Foremen and supervisors

-After you complete your First Class driver training, we recommend contacting recruitment agencies in Winnipeg as well as professional driving organizations.
+If you are not funded then we suggest after you complete your First Class driver training, we recommend contacting recruitment agencies in Winnipeg as well as professional driving organizations.
 You can also look online at general (e.g. indeed.com) and industry-specific (e.g. TruckingCareers.ca) employment websites.
 Another option is to join professional driving associations that can provide you with additional career services.

 We also have some trucking firms that contact us who are looking for entry level truck drivers so there is that option as well.

 - Complete a Medical with your doctor or a walk in clinic (if you do not have a doctor).
 The form which can be obtained from a MPI Service Centre or any Autopac Agent has to be completed by the doctor and submitted to a MPI Service Centre.
 You will not be issued an Authorized Instruction Permit until MPI has reviewed your medical report.
 So even if you have passed your knowledge test, MPI will only issue the learners after reviewing your medical.
 So it's important that you get your medical done as soon as possible.

 - Complete your Class 1 or 3 knowledge test.
 This is called an Authorization Instruction Permit.
 This is one of the learner's license that you will need.
 The manual to study from is: The Professional Drivers Handbook which you can get from any MPI Service Centre or Autopac Agent for $10.00 plus GST.
 Once you feel you are ready to do the test call MPI to book your test appointment.
 The test cost - $10.00